siberianfox/g2wiki/Connecting-to-TinyG.md

 We use Coolterm to connect to G2 for testing.

 ## Drivers for g2

+### OSX
-On OSX you have everything you need.
+OSX you have everything you need.
 The drivers will install automatically.
+###
-For Windows use this [G2 Windows Driver](https://raw.githubusercontent.com/synthetos/g2/edge/TinyGv2.inf) to download the inf file.  **Besure to "right click save as** when downloading.
+Windows use this [G2 Windows Driver](https://raw.githubusercontent.com/synthetos/g2/edge/TinyGv2.inf) to download the inf file.  **Besure to "right click save as** when downloading.

+## Connecting

 * For OSX please use Coolterm version 1.4.3.
 There is a bug in the latest version and 1.4.3 is the latest we have tested that works well.
 (A bug has been opened with the author who has supported us extremely well throughout this project).
 Look on this page for this file: [CoolTermMac143](http://freeware.the-meiers.org/previous/)